 HASfit: I follow Coach Kozak’s MMA and kickboxing videos.
 Appropriate for beginners to advanced practitioners.
 I often end one of these cardio workouts with one of his short ab workouts.

 Muay Thai Guy: Sean Fagan is a professional fighter.
-I follow his videos to work on endurance and refining technique for certain movements.
-Best for those who already have the basics of kickboxing down and want to have more power, accuracy and stamina.
+I follow his videos to work on endurance and refining technique.
+Best for those who already have the basics of Muay Thai down and want to have more power, precision and stamina.

 Boho Beautiful: This babe offers plenty of excellent yoga and pilates videos.
-Appropriate for beginners to advanced practitioners.
+She offers routines for beginners to advanced practitioners.

 MadFit: A creative young lady who I go to for short ab workouts (less than 5 min.).
-She coordinates ab movements to pop hits.
+She coordinates ab exercises to pop hits.

 A note: Varied workouts reinforce each other.
 For example, my strength and flexibility gains from yoga and pilates enable me to kick high in a kickboxing movement.